soo4826/strayscanner-ros1bag-converter/README.md

 ## What is this?
 - If you have iPhone Pro (>12) or iPad Pro (>2020),
-- You can easily turn into your iPhone data into ros2 topics.
+- You can easily turn your iPhone data into ros2 topics.
-- First, you should use this app and get data as file:
+- First, you should use this app and get data as a file:
     - [https://github.com/strayrobots/scanner](https://github.com/strayrobots/scanner)
 - and follow the below <how to use ... > section, then you can get these types of data:
     - supported data and their types: